JShad30/the_recipe_store/README.md

 ### Database and displaying recipes

 There are many ways in which the database can be used to give the user more options.
 Currently the database is used on the home page to allow the user to select meal types, preference or allergen.
-More functionality can be provided through sql and a search form to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc. This could be achieved by having drop down box on the pages, or checkboxes to enable the user to specify their search while on the page.
+More functionality can be provided to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc. This could be achieved by having drop down box on the pages, or checkboxes to enable the user to specify their search while on the page.

 ## Deployment